‘I’m not a robot, it’s not like the PlayStation’ – Tottenham’s Aurier on his consistency | Goal.com

 ‘I’m not a robot, it’s not like the PlayStation’ – Tottenham’s Aurier on his consistency

-Tottenham Hotspur defender Serge Aurier admits he is not at his best sometimes and he said football is not like playing video game, PlayStation.
+Tottenham Hotspur defender Serge Aurier admits he is not at his best sometimes but he added football is not like playing video games.

 The former Paris Saint-Germain defender, however, stated how he tries to improve his game and he also applauded Jose Mourinho for his support even when he performs below par.